0:38 Weekend TV opening. People tell what they want to see on TV.

 24:54Copy video clip URL A segment on an organization called House-o-Matic, a dance troupe created to bring people together and keep kids off the streets.
 We see several dances at 61st and Marshall Street in Englewood.
 Some are comical, all are upbeat.
 Some of it is similar to breakdancing.

 30:14Copy video clip URL “Youth on Racism Part II.”
-Rachel Alecea tells us about living in Pilsen, a heavily populated gang area.
-She talks about the racism even among different Latino groups and tells us what it’s like to be treated differently for living in a poor neighborhood.
+Rachel Alecea tells us about living in Pilsen, in an area suffering from gang violence.
+She talks about the racism even among different Latinx groups and tells us what it’s like to be treated differently for living in a low income neighborhood.

 32:41Copy video clip URL “Who’s Your Hero?”
 A bunch of kids tell us who their heroes are.